isabella232/OfficeDocs-AlchemyInsights-pr.nb-NO/AlchemyInsights/bitlocker-recovery-keys.md

       Password:
         393943-22222-281721-555554-577984-77777-194700-99999
 ```
-<span data-ttu-id="e5775-107">Hvis enheten ble kryptert før enrolment i Intune, kan gjenopprettings nøkkelen ha blitt tilknyttet "Microsoft-kontoen" (MSA) som brukes til å logge på enheten under OOBE-prosessen.</span><span class="sxs-lookup"><span data-stu-id="e5775-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="e5775-108">Hvis dette var tilfelle, kan du få tilgang til  https://onedrive.live.com/recoverykey og logge på med denne MSA for å vise enhetene som gjenopprettings nøklene ble lagret i.</span><span class="sxs-lookup"><span data-stu-id="e5775-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>
+<span data-ttu-id="941f8-107">Hvis enheten ble kryptert før registreringen i Intune, kan gjenopprettingsnøkkelen ha blitt knyttet til Microsoft-kontoen (MSA) som ble brukt til å logge på enheten under OOBE-prosessen.</span><span class="sxs-lookup"><span data-stu-id="941f8-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="941f8-108">Hvis dette var tilfellet, skal tilgang til og pålogging med MSA vise enhetene som  https://onedrive.live.com/recoverykey gjenopprettingsnøklene ble lagret for.</span><span class="sxs-lookup"><span data-stu-id="941f8-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>

-<span data-ttu-id="e5775-109">Hvis enheten ble kryptert som et resultat av konfigurasjon via domene BAS ert gruppe policy, kan gjenopprettings informasjonen være lagret i den lokale Active Directory.</span><span class="sxs-lookup"><span data-stu-id="e5775-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>
+<span data-ttu-id="941f8-109">Hvis enheten ble kryptert som et resultat av konfigurasjonen via domenebasert gruppepolicy, kan gjenopprettingsinformasjonen lagres i den lokale Active Directory.</span><span class="sxs-lookup"><span data-stu-id="941f8-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>

+<span data-ttu-id="941f8-110">Hvis du har konfigurert policyen for endepunktbeskyttelse til å lagre gjenopprettingsnøkkelen i Azure Active Directory, men nøkkelen for en bestemt enhet ikke er lastet opp, kan du utløse opplastingen ved å rotere gjenopprettingsnøkkelen for denne enheten fra MEM-konsollen.</span><span class="sxs-lookup"><span data-stu-id="941f8-110">If you have configured Endpoint protection policy to store the recovery key in Azure Active Directory but the key for a specific device has not been uploaded, you can trigger the upload by rotating the recovery key for that device from the MEM console.</span></span> <span data-ttu-id="941f8-111">Hvis du vil ha mer informasjon, kan du se [Roter BitLocker-gjenopprettingsnøkler](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span><span class="sxs-lookup"><span data-stu-id="941f8-111">For details, see [Rotate BitLocker recovery keys](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span></span>